-Myofascial release (or MFR) helps decrease skeletal muscle issues like pain and immobility.
-It can also help with lymphatic and blood circulation.
+This medical type manual therapy helps decrease inflammation stuck in between the fascia layers and skeletal muscle tissue which takes away pain and immobility.
+It can also help with lymphatic circulation after an injury.
 If you’re dealing with muscle pain and tightness, or circulation issues, this could be the treatment for you.
-We’d be glad to consult with you on it.

 To answer this, we first have to know what the fascia are.
 It’s actually a connective tissue that covers most of the inner parts of the body, including your muscles.
 It’s thin and elastic, but also extremely tough.
 It’s a fibrous material, much like ligaments and tendons.

-Myofascial release therapy consists of your therapist manipulating “trigger points” to relax the fascia.
-It helps relieve and mobilize your soft tissue.
-Depending on your situation and areas of discomfort, it could be passive – meaning you do nothing and we do all the work; or active, where you’re asked to provide resistance by using the affected muscles.
-No hard work, though – that just means pushing or pull against the resistance of your therapist!
+Your therapist will be manipulating trigger points, fascia near a joint, and inflammation in between the fascia and skin layers.
+Depending on your situation and areas of discomfort, it could be passive – meaning you do nothing and we do all the work; or active, where you’re asked to provide resistance.
+This process is not painful yet effective.

 Myofascial release has its origins in osteopathic medicine, which arose through the work of Andrew Taylor Still in the late 19th century.
 The exact phrases talking about “myofascial trigger points” and “myofascial release” began appearing from the 1940s on.
 Some of the leading figures include Janet G. Travell, Robert Ward, and Ida Rolf.